Mitch Epstein: Family Business

+American Power

 From 2004 to 2009, Epstein investigated energy production and consumption in the United States, photographing in and around various energy production sites.
 This series, titled American Power, questions the meaning and make-up of power—electrical and political.
 Epstein made a monograph of the American Power pictures (2009), in which he wrote that he was often stopped by corporate security guards and once interrogated by the FBI for standing on public streets and pointing his camera at energy infrastructure.
 The large-scale prints from this series have been exhibited worldwide.

 In his Art in America review, Dave Coggins wrote that Epstein "grounds his images…in the human condition, combining empathy with sharp social observation, politics with sheer beauty."
-In an essay for the catalogue Contemporary African Photography from The Walther Collection: Appropriated Landscapes (Steidl, 2011), Brian Wallis wrote, "Epstein has made clear that his intention is neither to illustrate political events nor to create persuasive propaganda.
+In an essay for the catalogue Contemporary African Photography from The Walther Collection: Appropriated Landscapes (2011), Brian Wallis wrote,"Epstein has made clear that his intention is neither to illustrate political events nor to create persuasive propaganda.
 Rather, he raises the more challenging question of how inherently abstract political concepts about the nation and the culture as a whole can be represented photographically…But equally significant is the unique form of documentary storytelling that he has invented in American Power—colorful, sweeping, concerned, intimate, honest."

-In the New York Times, Martha Schwendener wrote: "What is interesting, beyond the haunting, complicated beauty and precision of these images, is Mr. Epstein's ability to merge what have long been considered opposing terms: photo-conceptualism and so-called documentary photography.
+In The New York Times, Martha Schwendener wrote:"What is interesting, beyond the haunting, complicated beauty and precision of these images, is Mr. Epstein's ability to merge what have long been considered opposing terms: photo-conceptualism and so-called documentary photography.
 He utilizes the supersize scale and saturated color of conceptualism, and his odd, implied narratives strongly recall the work of artists like Jeff Wall."